Stop Paying Credit Card Debt and Stop Worrying About It

 In addition to late fees, your credit card issuer may increase your interest rate.
 Many companies apply penalty APRs (Annual Percentage Rates) for late payments, which can dramatically increase the amount of interest you owe.

-You can be sued for credit card debt
+Legal action for credit card debt

 In extreme cases, collectors may sue you for the outstanding balance plus any fees and interest accrued.
 If the court rules in their favor, they may be granted a judgment to garnish your wages or levy your bank accounts.